Club (General) meetings

 - Our Monthly meetings are held on the third Wednesday of each month at

-The Leederville Sporting Club, at 78 Cambridge Street, Leederville commencing 8.00pm.
+The Leederville Sporting Club, at 78 Cambridge Street, Leederville commencing 7.30pm (NOTE NEW START TIME).

 Go through the first car park and there is a gate to a second car park, this one is free, the other isn’t!